On Store Languages of Language Acceptors: Space Lower Bounds for Non-Regular Store Languages of Turing Machines

-In this section, the lower bounds will be studied on the space complexity of variations of the store language accepted by $s(n)$ space-bounded $\NTM$s and $\DTM$s for the store language not to be regular.
-Here, $1\NTM$ ($1\DTM$) is used to denote a nondeterministic (deterministic) Turing machine with a one-way read-only input, and $2\NTM$ ($2\DTM$) is used to denote a nondeterministic (deterministic) Turing machine with a two-way read-only input.
+In this section, the lower bounds will be studied on the space complexity of $\NTM$s and $\DTM$s for the store language not to be regular.
+Here, $1\NTM$ ($1\DTM$) is used to denote a nondeterministic (deterministic) Turing machine with a one-way read-only input and a Turing tape, and $2\NTM$ ($2\DTM$) is used to denote a nondeterministic (deterministic) Turing machine with a two-way read-only input and a Turing tape.

-A configuration of $M$ is a tuple $(q, \rhd x\lhd , w, i)$, where $q$ is a state, $x$ is the input with the input head on the $i$-th position, and the worktape has string $w$ which includes the read/write head.
+A configuration of $M$ is a tuple $(q, \rhd w\lhd , x, i)$, where $q$ is a state, $w$ is the input with the input head on the $i$'th position, and the worktape contains string $x$ which includes the read/write head.

 Let $M$ be any such Turing machine with either a one-way or two-way read-only input and one read/write worktape (i.e., store) tape.
 The following two notions of $M$ being $s(n)$ space-bounded are used (see \cite{SublinearBook}):